 Disease Prevention & Control

-Walk-in immunization clinics are offered every Tuesday from 1-4p in Faribault at the Public Health Office: 320 NW 3rd Street.
+Walk-in immunization clinics are offered every Tuesday from 1:00-4:00 pm in Faribault at the Public Health Office: 320 Third Street NW.
 In order to receive immunizations, children (under the age of 18) must be accompanied by a parent or legal guardian.

 Flu vaccinations are available through special community immunization clinics or during the walk-in immunization clinic time.
 Check the Public Health Calendar or call the Public Health Department for information about flu vaccination clinic times, locations, and fees.